• FB

 No Knead Everything Garlic Oregano Focaccia

-I was fortunate in that I was very little when my Mom taught me how to make bread from scratch.
+Well, fear not, folks, I can help you with this and help you conquer your fears.
+No-Knead Bread is the EASIEST yeast bread to delve into making.
+I was fortunate to be very young when my Mom taught me how to make bread from scratch.
 She taught me to never fear yeast or dough.
-Mistakes can happen but you can learn from your mistakes.
+Mistakes can happen, but you can learn from your mistakes.

-The easiest way to venture into bread baking is by making a No-Knead bread.
+The easiest way to venture into bread baking is to make No-Knead bread.
 It’s:

 • No-fuss – just measure the ingredients and dump them into a bowl/bucket

-• No mixer – just use a wooden spoon or a Danish Dough Whisk to quick mix it up
+• No mixer – just use a wooden spoon or a Danish Dough Whisk to quickly mix it up

-• Set it aside – just cover with plastic wrap or a lid and let it rest overnight 12-24 hours
+• Set it aside – just cover it with plastic wrap or a lid and let it rest overnight for 12-24 hours

 • 2nd Rise – cover and let it rise again